This document outlines services and support that Services Australia can offer customers who are blind or who have low vision.

 -

-Customers who are permanently blind and getting the Age Pension (Blind) or DSP (Blind) are not subject to the income and assets tests unless they are claiming Rent Assistance (RA) or Family Tax Benefit (FTB).
-If claiming these payments, DSP (Blind) and Age Pension (Blind) customers will need to advise of income and assets
+Customers who are permanently blind and getting the Age Pension (Blind) or DSP (Blind) are not subject to the income and assets tests unless they are claiming Rent Assistance (RA).
+If claiming this payment, DSP (Blind) and Age Pension (Blind) customers will need to advise of income and assets

 -